Swasbuckler/Swasbuckler/README.md

 ## 🔭 I’m currently working on [Creative-Coding](https://github.com/Swasbuckler/Creative-Coding).

-## 🌱 I’m currently improving my critical thinking skills through TypeScript.
+## 🌱 I’m currently improving my critical thinking skills through TypeScript Projects.

-## 🤝 I’m willing to collaborate on any project that work within my technical knowledge, but I am open to work on any Project that are interested of my help as I look forward to learning / experiencing something new.
+## 🤝 I’m willing to collaborate on any project that work within my technical knowledge.
+*but I am open to work on any Project that are interested of my help as I look forward to learning / experiencing something new.*

 ## 📚 My Practical Tech Stack:
 ### Frontend